 According to the CDC (Centers for Disease Control and Prevention), nearly a fourth of all falls occur in nursing homes and assisted living areas, resulting from gait or walking problems and muscle weakness.

 More than a fourth of all falls injuring residents are caused by environmental hazards, including slippery surfaces, improperly maintained or fitted wheelchairs, low lighting, and broken handrails.
-Taking the wrong medication or the wrong dosage could also increase the potential risk of falling, suffering fall-related injuries.
+Taking the wrong medication or the wrong dosage could also increase the potential risk of falling or suffering fall-related injuries.

 Prescribed drugs affecting the central nervous system may cause drowsiness, muscle weakness, and confusion, including anti-anxiety medications and sedatives.

-Other residents suffer falling injuries because of poorly fitted shoes, improper foot care, defective walking aids, broken crutches/canes, or other devices used by the mobility challenged.
+Other residents suffer falling injuries because of poorly fitted shoes, improper foot care, defective walking aids, broken crutches/canes, or other devices the mobility-challenged uses.